ocean-tracking-network/node-manager-training/_episodes/09_Supplementary notebooks.md

 Convert VRLs or VDATs into CSV files using command-line Fathom software.
 Can also be done using the Fathom app.

-## Active Tracking

-Handles active tracking data - detections collected by using a VR100 hydrophone (or similar) during "mobile" tracking activities.

-## Slocum Telemetry Notebook

-This notebook will process and load detection data collected by a `slocum` glider mission.
-Information required includes `glider telemetry`, `glider metadata`, and `detection files`.

 ## Load Health Report

 This notebook will load "health reports" collected by `LiquidRobotics WaveGliders` while remotely offloading `VR4` receivers.

-## Telemetry Processing for Wave Gliders and Animals

-This notebook will process and load detection data collected by a `WaveGlider` mission.
-Information required includes `glider telemetry`, `glider metadata`, and `detection files`.

 ## create and update contacts' notebook